Rice Krispy Peanut Butter Balls

-Rice Krispy Peanut Butter Balls are a favorite on holiday cookie trays along with Spritz Cookies and Russian Tea Cakes.
-The classic chocolate peanut butter balls are an easy no-bake Christmas cookie that we enjoy making any time of year.
+Rice Krispy Peanut Butter Balls are a holiday favorite, along with Spritz Cookies and Russian Tea Cakes.
+These classic chocolate peanut butter treats are an easy no-bake Christmas cookie.
+We love making them year-round!

-If you’re a fan of chocolate and peanut butter, you’ll love my No-bake Frozen Peanut Butter Pie or my Chocolate Peanut Butter Fudge
+Love chocolate and peanut butter?
+Try my No-Bake Frozen Peanut Butter Pie or Chocolate Peanut Butter Fudge!

 My family has made peanut butter balls for decades!
 It wasn’t until I started blogging that I realized how many others make chocolate peanut butter balls and how many variations there are.
 Many people call them Buckeyes.
 Whatever you call them, and however you make them… peanut butter balls covered in chocolate are ALWAYS a big hit!

-Why You’ll Love These No-Bake Peanut Butter Balls
+Why We Love Rice Krispy Peanut Butter Balls

 What are Peanut Butter Balls

 These no-bake treats are basically peanut butter dipped in chocolatey goodness.
-This recipe mixes chunky peanut butter, sugar, and Rice Krispies cereal together into small balls that are then dipped in melted chocolate.
+This recipe combines chunky peanut butter, sugar, and Rice Krispies cereal into small balls.
+Then, they’re dipped in melted chocolate.

-Many people call this sweet treat Buckeye candy because the peanut butter filling is often only partially dipped in the chocolate, leaving the peanut butter showing on the top making them look like nuts from a buckeye tree.
+Many call this treat Buckeye candy.
+The peanut butter filling is often partially dipped in chocolate, leaving some exposed.
+This makes them look like buckeye tree nuts.
 No matter what you call them, these peanut butter balls covered in chocolate are always a big hit!

 What Is In Chocolate Peanut Butter Balls